 Supporting the Portland community

-- We make donations of extra food to organizations such as REACH Community Development, Blanchet House, Rose Haven, and Bradley Angle House.
+- We make donations of extra food to organizations such as Urban Gleaners, Lift Urban Portland, REACH Community Development, and Rose Haven.

 - Part of our dedication to the Portland community involves giving back, both through volunteerism and donations.
 Our staff are involved with many local organizations, and Elephants Delicatessen donates to non-profits and community events throughout the year.